Saturday, January 1, 2000

 and states of being:

-blue -- cool or warm, depending on the colour depth
+red -- hot white -- cold blue -- cool or warm, depending on the colour depth green -- cool yellow -- warm (yellow roses for friendship) black -- cold

 I could go on just about forever with lists of colours and the emotions they invoke, but I think you get the picture.
 The question is, how can you use this information to choose colours for your website?